 In my previous post I shared a natural homemade lanolin salve recipe and explained the benefits of using lanolin due to its moisturizing properties.
 As a natural humectant able to attract and retain water, it’s also valuable in soapmaking when creating natural shaving soaps.
 (Learn more about lanolin.)
-This handmade shaving soap recipe combines natural moisturizing ingredients to help prevent skin from drying out even with repeated shavings while at the same time giving you a rich, creamy lather to help prevent knicks and razor burn.
+This natural lanolin shaving soap recipe combines natural moisturizing ingredients to help prevent skin from drying out even with repeated shavings while at the same time giving you a rich, creamy lather to help prevent nicks and razor burn.
 The end result of this recipe is a nice, hard bar of soap that is lightly scented with a slightly spicy unisex fragrance created from a combination of natural essential oils perfectly suited for everyday shaving.
 For this recipe I used lanolin acquired from Nature’s Garden.

 .75 oz. kokum butter

 10.5 oz.
 76° melt point (refined) coconut oil